rlautan/recras-wordpress-plugin/readme.md

 This will a voucher sales module to your website.

 ### Date/Time picker
 By default, date and time pickers in contact forms use whatever the browser has available.
-Currently (December 2018) Internet Explorer (all versions) and Safari (desktop) do not have native date/time pickers and only see a text field.
+Currently (February 2019) Internet Explorer (all versions) and Safari (desktop) do not have native date/time pickers and only see a text field.
 We have included a modern looking date/time picker that you can enable on the Recras → Settings page.

 **Note**: this setting only applies to contact forms, not to "new style" online booking.